zzymyn/Git-Law/Marriage Act 1961.md

   (f)  failure to comply with the requirements of section 13.

- (2)  A marriage under this Part is not invalid by reason that the person solemnising it was not a chaplain if either party to the marriage, at the time the marriage was solemnised, believed that that person was lawfully authorised to solemnise it, and in such a case the form and ceremony of the marriage shall be deemed to have been sufficient if they were such as to show an intention on the part of each of the parties to become thereby the lawfully wedded spouse of the other.
+ (2)  A marriage under this Part is not invalid by reason that the person solemnising it was not an authorised celebrant if either party to the marriage, at the time the marriage was solemnised, believed that that person was lawfully authorised to solemnise it, and in such a case the form and ceremony of the marriage shall be deemed to have been sufficient if they were such as to show an intention on the part of each of the parties to become thereby the lawfully wedded spouse of the other.

-##### 84  Registration of overseas marriages attended by a chaplain
+##### 84  Registration of overseas marriages attended by an authorised celebrant

  (1)  Where:

-  (a)  a chaplain has attended a marriage in an overseas country between parties of whom at least one was an Australian citizen or a member of the Defence Force; and
+  (a)  an authorised celebrant has attended a marriage in an overseas country between parties of whom at least one was an Australian citizen or a member of the Defence Force; and

-  (b)  the chaplain is satisfied that the marriage has taken place in accordance with the law of that country; and
+  (b)  the authorised celebrant is satisfied that the marriage has taken place in accordance with the law of that country; and

-  (c)  a party to the marriage informs the chaplain, in writing, that he or she desires the marriage to be registered under this section;
+  (c)  a party to the marriage informs the authorised celebrant, in writing, that he or she desires the marriage to be registered under this section;

-  the chaplain shall forward to the Registrar a certificate in respect of the marriage.
+  the authorised celebrant shall forward to the Registrar a certificate in respect of the marriage.

  (2)  Upon receipt by the Registrar of a certificate under subsection (1) in respect of a marriage, the Registrar shall, subject to the regulations, register the marriage.